 - Employer’s and former employers’ information

-Only by collecting all of the required information and presenting it properly will Social Security accept and process your application to receive benefits.
-Allow us to help you apply for the money you deserve.
+Only by collecting all of the required information and presenting it properly will the SSA accept and process your application to receive benefits.

 Click to contact our Daytona Beach Social Security Disability Lawyers today